publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch50/schVI/m__us_usc_t7_s2009aa–2.md

         (1) __In general__

-        Funds for grants under subsection (a) of this section may be provided—
+        Funds for grants under subsection (a) may be provided—

             (A) entirely from appropriations to carry out this section;